chuchunf/leetcode-scala-3/src/main/scala/sort/sort.md

 # Sort
 a collection of common sort algorithms and sort related problems

+## Merge Sort
+1. Splits the array in half until it cannot be further divided (empty or 1 element)
+2. Merge the two sorted arrays into a large sorted array

 ### 148. Sort List
 merge sort, divide and merge (sort)
 ```scala